socbots/flossa-webapp/README.md

     - If give tts
       - Mutes video and talks
     - Else video plays with sound
-    - Forwards to next node in main.js -> setVideo()
   - EndTree
     - Class that ends the interaction
-    - Forwards/Ends in speech.js

 - Current node tree layout

 ![tree](./media/readme/tree-flow.png)